ramico/MDs/react/readme.md

     }
     ```

-1. Class property as an arrow function {recommended by React}
+1. Class property as an arrow function

     ``` jsx
     fn = () => {